-The Magnum 3 has been designed as a tandem intermediate XC wing.
-The the 38 size is also suitable for heavier experienced solo pilots who do not fit within the certified range of a standard XL sized wing however it is not recommended to fly the 41 solo.
-As a tandem wing, it is intended for experienced pilots, it is not suitable for beginners and those under training.
+The Wisp has been designed as an intermediate lightweight tandem, however it is also suitable for heavier experienced solo pilots who do not fit within the certified range of a standard XL sized wing.
+It is not intended for beginner pilots.